-Biological systems display a variety of well-known rhythms in physiological signals (1-6), with particular patterns of variability associated with a healthy state (2-6).
-Decades of research demonstrate that heart rate (HR) in healthy humans has high variability, and loss of this high HR variability (HRV) is correlated with adverse states such as stress, fatigue, physiologic senescence, or disease (6-13).
-The dominant approach to analysis of HRV has been to focus on statistics and patterns in HR time series that have been interpreted as fractal, chaotic, scale-free, critical, etc. (6-17).
-The appeal of time series analysis is understandable as it puts HRV in the context of a broad and popular approach to complex systems (5, 18), all while requiring minimal attention to domain-specific (e.g., physiological) details.
-However, despite intense research activity in this area, there is limited consensus regarding causation or mechanism and minimal clinical application of the observed phenomena (10).
-This paper takes a completely different approach, aiming for more fundamental rigor (19-24) and methods that have the potential for clinical relevance.
-Here we use and model data from experimental studies of exercising healthy athletes, to add simple physiological explanations for the largest source of HRV and its changes during exercise.
-We also present methods that can be used to systematically pursue further explanations about HRV that can generalize to less healthy subjects.
+Biological systems display a variety of well known rhythms in physiological signals [1-6], with particular patterns of variability associated with a healthy state [2-6].
+Decades of research demonstrates that heart rate (HR) in healthy humans has high variability, and loss of this high HR variability (HRV) is correlated with adverse states such as stress, fatigue, physiologic senescence, or disease [6-12].
+The dominant approach to analysis of HRV has been to focus on statistics and patterns in HR time series that have been interpreted as fractal, chaotic, scale-free, critical, etc. [6-15].
+The appeal of time series analysis is understandable as it puts HRV in the context of a broad and popular approach to complex systems [16], and claims connection of HRV to clinically relevant outcomes [5], all while requiring minimal attention to domain-specific (e.g. physiological) details.
+Yet despite intense research activity in this area, there is limited consensus regarding causation or mechanism and minimal clinical application of the observed phenomena [10].